In our store

 SQ3R: Survey-Question-Read-Recite-Review

-SQ3R is a comprehension strategy that helps students think about the text they are reading while they're reading.
-Often categorized as a study strategy, SQ3R helps students "get it" the first time they read a text by teaching students how to read and think like an effective reader.
+Often categorized as a study strategy, SQ3R helps students “get it” the first time they read a text by teaching students how to read and think like an effective reader.

-This strategy includes the following five steps (Robinson, 1946):
+This strategy includes the following five steps:

 • Survey: Students review the text to gain initial meaning from the headings, bolded text, and charts.